timm/dart/README.md

       - And I test for that using `not pcall(debug.getlocal, 4, 1)`.
     - Finally, there  is a return statement that exports the more useful parts of the code.
   - No globals (so keep the list of `local`s at top of file up to date).
+  - The `the` local handles information and defaults shared across all functions and classes.
   - Minimize use of the `local` keyword (so ugly)
     - Use it once at top of file.
     - Then (usually) define function locals as extra input arguments.